Paper Mill Lighting

 There are many areas inside a paper mill.
 Some areas are dangerous, with constant saw dust and wood flyings suspended in the air at all times, or some of the time.
 There are other explosive compositions used in the process of making paper.
 In this case, your best choice is either a Class 1 Division 1 Explosion Proof Fixture or a Class 1 Division 2 Explosion Proof Light.
 In areas where less dangerous activities occur, such as warehousing of materials and final processed product, then standard LED High Bays are great lighting options.

 Can You Use LED Lights in a Paper Mill?

-Yes, we have many LED Explosion Proof lights that are designed to be used in paper mills, and many rugged high bay options designed for the non-dangerous areas inside the plant.
+Yes, we have many Explosion Proof Lighting Solutions meant for use in paper mills, and many rugged high bay options designed for the non-dangerous areas inside the plant.
 Outside the plant, we can provide parking lot LED Lights and LED Flood lights to light up large outdoor spaces.